reinhardt021/reinhardt021.github.io/about.md

     * designing tools for elderly
     * extreme teenage girl dead lifter >> focus on school sprint coach Barry Ross

-* What you study is more important to how you study
+* What you study is more important than how you study

 * 01 is the method effective?
     * have you narrowed down material to highest frequency?